ibm-cloud-docs/cis/cis-cli-plugin.md

     - `query-string-dependent` : Delivers a different resource each time the query string changes.

 `--browser-expiration`
-:   Specify how long you want the user's browser to store cached assets.
+:   Specify how long you want the browser to store cached assets.

    - Valid values are `respect-existing-header`, `30s`, `1M`, `5M`, `20M`, `30M`, `1h`, `2h`, `4h`, `8h`, `16h`, `1d` `3d`, `8d`, `16d`, `1m`, `6m`, and `1y`.
    - `30s`, `1M`, `5M`, and `20M` are only available for an Enterprise or Security plan instance.